mantidproject/mantid/docs/source/algorithms/SaveP2D-v1.rst

 This algorithm can be used to create a powder pattern 2d (".p2d") output file as useable for multidimensional Rietveld refinements.
 The input for this algorithm needs to be a 2D workspace containing information about dSpacing and dSpacingPerpendicular.
 A 2D workspace can be created using the :ref:`Bin2DPowderDiffraction
-<Bin2DPowderDiffraction>` algorithm.
+<algm-Bin2DPowderDiffraction>` algorithm.
-The input values removeNaN and removeNegatives control whether intensity values that are negative or NaN, respectively, are automatically removed from the dataset.
+The input values ``removeNaN`` and ``removeNegatives`` control whether intensity values that are negative or NaN, respectively, are automatically removed from the dataset.
-RemoveNegatives also removes intensities equal to zero.
+``RemoveNegatives`` also removes intensities equal to zero.
-Turning cutDdata on, allows to cut the measuring data to the specified ranges of theta, lambda, dSpacing and dSpacingPerpendicular.
+Turning ``cutDdata`` on, allows to cut the measuring data to the specified ranges of theta, lambda, dSpacing and dSpacingPerpendicular.

 Output